johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

    }
    ```

 So we can recognize that `getPayload()` is a helper that wraps payloads in this standard Nest message structure.
-If you're paying close attention, you'll notice that `getPayload()` copies the `message.id` field from the inbound request (which we'll ensure also has the canonical Nest message structure) to the outbound message.
-We haven't really discussed these `id` fields yet, but they'll become very important when we dive into the "client side" of our transporter.
+If you're paying close attention, you'll notice that `getPayload()` (not shown here --xxx-- look at the `service.ts` source code to see it) copies the `message.id` field from the inbound request (which we'll ensure also has the canonical Nest message structure) to the outbound message.
+We haven't really discussed these `id` fields yet, but they'll become very important when we dive into the "client side" of our transporter starting in Part 4.

 #### Native Requestor App (customerApp)

 The requestor is in `customerApp/src/customer-app.ts`.
 Below is the implementation of the `getCustomers()` function.

-There's a little bit of boilerplate, including wrapping the body in a Promise, which isn't required, but will come in handy later when we want to orchestrate a test with multiple outstanding requests.
+There's a little bit of boilerplate, including wrapping the body in a Promise (which isn't required, but will come in handy later when we want to orchestrate a test with multiple outstanding requests).
 But the main logic should be easy to see.
-It implements the client side of that [request/response protocol](#requestresponse) we walked through a couple of minutes ago.
+It implements the **requestor** side of that [request/response protocol](#requestresponse) we walked through a couple of minutes ago.

 ```ts
 // src/customer-app.ts